andreimaximov/cse163-reports/pa3/README.md

 |:--------------------:|:--------------------:|
 |![](images/lost-empire.png)|![](images/rungholt.png)|

-**Note:** These images were rendered until they were "good enough" - often much longer than necessary as I left the path tracer running on a Digital Ocean instance.
+**Note:** These images were rendered until they were "good enough" - sometimes much longer than necessary as I left the path tracer running on a Digital Ocean instance.

 ## Resources